railtoolkit/schema/doc/Running-Path.md

 ## Attributes in "paths"

-All attributes for a train are collected under the array `paths: -` in alphabetical order:
+All attributes for paths are collected under the array `paths: -` in alphabetical order:
 | Attributes                | Necessity | Description |
 | ------------------------- | --------- | ----------- |
 | `characteristic_sections` | required  | An array of triplets with a station in meter, speed limit in kilometers per hour, and resistance in permil. |